djscheuf/journeymans-blog/source/_posts/identifying-irreversible-operations.md

 3. **Who would need to be involved to reverse it?** Here's where [Conway's Law](https://www.improving.com/thoughts/apis-and-the-walls-they-build-do-good-fences-make-good-neighbors/) matters.
 An action that crosses team boundaries becomes harder to reverse, not because it's technically impossible, but because coordination is expensive.
 If reversing an event requires three teams and two approval chains, it's effectively irreversible for practical purposes.

 Don't forget the temporal dimension.
-Some events become irreversible after a certain point. `Email Sent` can't be unsent once the recipient reads it. `Report Generated` might be fine to regenerate, unless it's already been distributed to stakeholders.
+Some events become irreversible after a certain point. `Email Sent` certainly can't be unsent once the recipient reads it. `Report Generated` might be fine to regenerate, unless it's already been distributed to stakeholders.

 **Determine Your Mitigations**